Apelsinium/Oscillodog/README.md

 There are three options: no trigger, trigger by ascending signal and trigger by descending signal.
 Trigger by ascending is set by default.

 > No trigger: the oscilloscope ignores a piece of code used for synchronization.
-In this mode it is impossible to determine frequency and averaging is virtually useless
+In this mode it is impossible to determine frequency and averaging is virtually useless.

-> By ascending: the progran sets the starting point of the green plot in the first intersection point of signal (green plot) and treshold value (red triangle) on ascending side of the signal
+> By ascending: the progran sets the starting point of the green plot in the first intersection point of signal (green plot) and treshold value (red triangle) on ascending side of the signal.

-> By descending: the progran sets the starting point of the green plot in the first intersection point of signal (green plot) and treshold value (red triangle) on descending side of the signal
+> By descending: the progran sets the starting point of the green plot in the first intersection point of signal (green plot) and treshold value (red triangle) on descending side of the signal.

 FREQUENCY MEASUREMENT OPTIONS

 When the input signal is too noisy you can use the averaging feature.
-Radiobuttons in this menu allow you to choose to measure frequency lean on the averaged signal
+Radiobuttons in this menu allow you to choose to measure frequency based on the averaged signal.

-TRESHOLD VALUE
+THRESHOLD VALUE

 The trigger level of the signal, marked by red arrow on the left side of the oscilloscope screen.
 Determines the level of signal used by the trigger option to detect the ascending (descending) side of te signal.
-Can lead to syncronyzation failue if set too high or low
+Can lead to synchronization failue if set too high or low.

 AVERAGING SECTION

 If "Enable averaging" checkbox is checked and "Averaging samples" field is more than 0, turns on the second, white plot on the oscilloscope screen.
-This white plot corresponds to the averaged signal
+This white plot corresponds to the averaged signal.

 The program memorizes the number of last n (the Averaging samples field value) chunks of data taken from the input device and averages theminto more smooth plot.
-It is useful when the input signal is too noisy and it's hard to distinguish details
+It is useful when the input signal is too noisy and it's hard to distinguish details.

 ADVANCED SETTINGS